aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 #### Binding with keywords

-For a full list of binding keywords, please see below.
-However, we are now going to bind the `id` attribute using the `.bind` keyword.
-If the value being bound is `null` or `undefined` the attribute will not be displayed.
+For a full list of binding keywords, please take a look below.
+However, we will now bind the `id` attribute using the `.bind` keyword.
+If the bound value is `null` or `undefined`, the attribute will not be displayed.

 ```html
 <div>